on1arf/sdr/README.md

 ### Updates:
-Please contact me (on1arf@uba.be) to be added to this list
+Please contact me (on1arf@uba.be) to be added to this list or do a git pull